umutamac/employee-directory/README.md

 # Employee Directory
 ## Description
 This app lets users sort the table data in ascending order by ID number, name, age or salary.
-The data comes from a json file in the src folder, and users have no option to add/remove any data.
+The sample data comes from a json file in the src folder, and users have no option to add/remove any data.

 This app uses React JS to display the items using refactored components.
 The sorting options do not cause a refresh of the page due to the being a one-page app based on React.
+This was a practice app to get familiar with using and understanding React JS.

+The styling on the page involves Bootstrap CSS to create a simple, quick front-end creation.

 ## Installation
 None!
-Just go to https://umutamac.github.io/employee-directory/
+Just go to deployed app at https://umutamac.github.io/employee-directory/

 ## Usage
 Once the page loads, click on an of the 4 buttons below the title to sort the table in different ways.